“Laughter Is NOT the Best Medicine, But It Sure Does Help”

 So what is a parent to do?
 Two things: intentionally work on building and strengthening our kids’ executive functioning skills; and laugh when you feel like yelling.

 Next time your child doesn’t turn in their permission slip, create a story together about what the permission slip is doing at home while she is away at school.
 Maybe the permission slip is throwing a party, or hanging out with the other flyers and papers she left behind, or filming a stop-motion movie starring paperclips.
 The more wild and whimsical your imagination, the better.

 I don’t see a sense of humor as a choice.
-It is a survival skill for parents of children with EF challenges.
+It is a survival skill for parents of children with EF challenges or ADHD.
 It is a necessary skill if parents want to maintain their sanity and lower their stress level on a daily basis.
 Having a sense of humor doesn’t cost anything and takes very little of your time.
 In many ways, it is a form of parent self-care — and I think all parents could use more laughter in their lives.